hackerb9/vt340test/regis/textcolorsandregis.md

 # Regis's Effect on Text Colors

-Unlike sixels, which have a confusing layer of indirection, ReGIS makes modifying the colormap straight-forward.
-Just change the colormap index you want and you're done.
+Unlike sixels, which have a confusing layer of indirection, to change the text color, ReGIS can edit the colormap directly.
+Just change the colormap index you want (usually 7) and all text on the screen will be shown in the new color.

 ## Colormap entries